treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 As I noted above, I like to get people's Twitter handles and add them to a [PyCon list][] I maintain for myself.
 I also exchange business cards and other forms of contact information.

+Being handed a business card doesn't mean "this is a business interaction and we are fancy business people".
+If someone hands you a business card, it usually means they appreciated the conversation they had with you and they'd like to keep in touch (or at least allow for that possibility).
+Sometimes it means they want to hire you, but often they simply want a way to remember your name so they can find you on social media or send you an email later.

 The tricky part is remembering to stay in touch when you go home and remembering which people you had which conversations with.
 It's not unusual for people to **take notes on business cards about what they talked about with you and why**.
 I think this is a great strategy for remembering who you're most interested in sending a kind note to after you go home and I wish I remembered to do this more often.